kiryl-volkau/kiryl-blog/content/posts/spring-boot-starters.md

 }
 ```

-Let’s break down these annotations in more detail:
+Let's break down these annotations in more detail:

 * `@AutoConfiguration`

-    * Marks the class as an auto-configuration candidate.
+    * Marks the class as an autoconfiguration candidate.
     * Spring Boot uses this annotation (instead of just `@Configuration`) to include the class via `spring.factories` or `AutoConfiguration.imports`.

 * `@AutoConfigureOrder(Ordered.HIGHEST_PRECEDENCE)`